VASISHTAKODUMAGULLA/drone_racing_ros2/README.md

 # `drone_racing_ros2`
 ## Running a Tello simulation in [Gazebo](http://gazebosim.org/)
 ## Requirements are Ubuntu 20.04 and ROS2 Galactic
-## Contributions: TIERS Lab University of Turku for the environment setup and the drone injection
+## Contributions: TIERS Lab, University of Turku for the environment setup and the drone injection
 ## Group members:
 1) Chathuranga Liyanage
 2) Vasista Kodumagulla
-3) 3) Liu Jin yu
+3) Liu Jin yu

 `tello_gazebo` consists of several components: